-If you’re keen to take part in Christmas gift-giving but want to save some cash, consider hosting a Secret Santa.
+If you’re keen to take part in Christmas gift-giving but want to save some cash, consider hosting a Secret Santa/Kris Kringle.
 This involves gathering a group of three or more, placing everyone’s name in a hat, and getting each person to pick out a name.
-You then set a budget (say, $20 per gift), and everyone has to buy a gift for their designated recipient.
+You then set a budget (say, $25 per gift), and everyone has to buy a gift for their designated recipient.
 You then swap gifts on Christmas Day, either anonymously or with a personalised card attached.
 It’s a simple and fun way to make sure everyone gets a gift, without the huge financial burden of Christmas shopping.
-For some fun present ideas, check out our Aussie gift guide.
+For some fun present ideas, check out our popular Christmas gift ideas.

-In Melbourne, you can stop by the Carols by Candlelight on Christmas Eve (24 December), a charity music event that is televised across the country.
-Carols by Candlelight takes place at the Sidney Myer Music Bowl and all proceeds go towards Vision Australia’s charity work.
+In Melbourne, the Carols by Candlelight on Christmas Eve (24 December) is a charity music event that is televised across the country.
+Carols by Candlelight takes place at Sidney Myer Music Bowl and all proceeds go towards Vision Australia’s charity work.
 This year, you can attend the event live by booking tickets or catch the event free-to-air on Channel 9.

 The famous Federation Square becomes Christmas Square for the festive season, complete with a 16-metre Christmas tree, Santa’s workshop, free music performances, and awesome restaurants and bars.